Learn how to age galvanized metal with this easy to follow tutorial.

-Did you know you can turn bright, shiny new metal into perfectly aged vintage metal that looks like has been around a few decades?
+Did you know you can turn bright, shiny new metal into perfectly aged galvanized metal that looks like has been around a few decades?
 It’s actually pretty easy to do as long as you know all the tricks.

 And if you love rustic, farmhouse style, or industrial décor, once you know how to age galvanized metal roofing, you can make so many cool DIY décor pieces.
 From vintage metal signs, to rustic magnet boards, to unique wall treatments, you can do all kinds of things.